 May is celebrated as the National Pet Foster Care Month, meant to highlight the importance of fostering pets for their safety and well-being.
-It is estimated that around 7.6 million pets enter America’s shelter each year, causing issues with space and overcrowding.
+It is estimated that around 7.6 million pets enter America’s shelters each year, causing issues with space and overcrowding.

 Pet foster care helps resolve this problem by providing some of the animals with a temporary refuge in a loving home until they find a new owner.
 It also helps prepare them for their adoption by allowing them to better adapt to home life, recover from past trauma, and fully express their personality.
 Continue reading to learn more about the importance of pet foster care.